 Kmart also made a 726 card OPC set in 1980 but I don’t know much about it (other than they’re available on eBay in cello packs for cheap):

 The Kmart cards may not have much monetary value, but card collecting doesn’t have to be about value.
 If all cards cost 10 cents, I’d still collect them.
-And wouldn’t that make collecting a lot easier?
+And wouldn’t that make it a lot easier?